cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `Packet` fails basic validation
 - `Proof` does not prove that the packet has not been received on the counterparty chain.

-The message times out a packet sent on chain A and never received on chain B.
+The message times out a packet that was sent on chain A and never received on chain B.

 ### MsgTimeoutOnClose